He is undoubtedly the representative of the romantic century of the composers of his generation.

 He is Alfredo Catalani.

-Like Puccini, to obtain his diploma he composed a Mass for 4 voices, choir and orchestra, which obtained flattering reviews from critics and audience.
+Like Puccini, to obtain his diploma he composed a Mass for 4 voices, choir and orchestra, which obtained flattering reviews from critics and the audience.